 Once the amplification reaction is completed, the results are validated using the agarose gel electrophoresis.
-The results of PCR can be visualised on 2% agarose gel.
+The results of PCR can be visualized on 2% agarose gel.

 Why knockout mice?

-Mice with an inactivated gene of interest created to study the function of that particular gene is called knockout mice.
-We are using the mice in the genetic engineering studies and knockout studies because of the similarities between the genes of human and mice.
+Mice with an inactivated gene of interest created to study the function of that particular gene are called knockout mice.
+We are using the mice in the genetic engineering studies and knockout studies because of the similarities between the genes of humans and mice.

-99% of human and mice genes are similar, thus instead of using human embryo directly for the experiment, using mice is a wise decision.
+99% of human and mice genes are similar, thus instead of using human embryos directly for the experiment, using mice is a wise decision.

 Due to several ethical issues associated with human embryo studies, scientists are using mice for gene knockout and gene knock-in studies.